@ The University of Waikato

 Network access available

-Where possible, you will be authenticated onto your department network for full access to local services, KAREN, and your department's shared internet connection.
-Other staff will get limited acces to mail and web sites, plus full access to KAREN.
+Where possible, you will be authenticated onto your department network for full access to UoW local services and the internet.

 Eduroam for visitors